Best Settings For Apex Legends PC {Windows} Reddit 2020

-Best Settings for Apex Legends for PC – Optimize Performance & Competitive Settings
+Best Settings for Apex Legends for PC – Optimize Performance & Competitive Settings 2023

 In battle royale games, this can be significant for your overall performance.
 Think about it, if you meet a player who hasn’t optimized their settings and you have.
-You would much easier handle the situation lag-free, and if you have a high refreshment gaming monitor, you surely want to hit these amount of frames to get full advantage of your monitor.
+You would much easier handle the situation lag-free, and if you have a high refreshment gaming monitor, you surely want to hit these frames to get full advantage of your monitor.

 The best Apex Legends for PC settings: How to get the best performance